-When applying for the School Direct Programme, you must indicate whether you have a school that is looking to employ you on the School Direct route or whether you would like Henry Maynard Training E17 to find a school for you.
+When applying for the School Direct Programme, you must have a school that is willing to employ you as an unqualified teacher as we are unable to find a school for you.

 You will select to train in either 3-7 or 5-11 phase.
 In the 3-7 phase you will have one placement in EYFS and one in KS1.
 In the 5-11 phase you will have one placement in KS1 and one in KS2.

-- The ability to communicate clearly and accurately in Standard English
+The ability to communicate clearly and accurately in Standard English

 A commitment to teach and a motivation to learn

-- Well developed personal qualities and skills such as self-organisation, resilience and reflectiveness
+Well developed personal qualities and skills such as self-organisation, resilience and reflectiveness

-- A commitment to equal opportunities
+A commitment to equal opportunities

-- An understanding of, and commitment to, the safeguarding of children
+An understanding of, and commitment to, the safeguarding of children

 It is the duty of all schools to protect vulnerable children and adults.
 If you are offered a place on the programme, the school will apply for a DBS check for you.